SiyabongaBayanda/HR-ANAYLYTICS-DASHBOARD/README.md

 ## Conclusion

-The analysis identified clear differences in employee attrition across departments, job roles, age groups, salary levels, and employee experience.
+The analysis identified meaningful differences in employee attrition across departments, job roles, age groups, salary levels, and employee experience.

-The findings provide HR with data-driven areas to investigate, particularly within high-attrition departments and employee segments.
-Further analysis of workload, compensation, career development, and employee satisfaction can support more targeted retention strategies.
+The findings highlight specific employee segments that warrant further investigation and provide HR with data-driven opportunities to improve retention.
+Further analysis of workload, compensation, career development, and employee satisfaction can help HR design more targeted retention strategies.